bitcoin-express/bitcoin-express-server/docs/redeem.md

 ## Success Response

-**Condition** : If everything is OK the Payment Request to be used by the Bitcoin-express wallet.
+**Condition** : If everything is OK the confirmation of the success.

 **Code** : `200 OK`